 This already has me and my OCD smiling!
 While the risk is low, you could pick up something nasty by walking barefoot in an airport.
 For me, it’s a matter of not wanting to further expose myself in a situation where I’m already feeling vulnerable.

-Shorter, more orderly lines really helps alleviate stress too.
-I’ll be surrounded by fewer people for less time and Josh won’t have to worry that he’s picked the wrong line.
+Shorter, more orderly lines really help alleviate stress too.
+I’ll be surrounded by fewer people for less time, and Josh won’t have to worry that he’s picked the wrong line.
 It’s definitely worth $85 for five years!

 Updated Guidelines from TSA